 2. Protect and manage Christmas Hill as an open and accessible nature sanctuary.

 3. Provide a place for learning to foster appreciation and stewardship of Garry oak ecosystems.

 4. Maintain the human resources and consultative relationships necessary to ensure continued management of Christmas Hill.

-5. Maintain an active and integretive program of research, restoration, monitoring and data managment for Christmas Hill.
+5. Maintain an active and integrative program of research, restoration, monitoring and data management for Christmas Hill.